Skip to content

 • Meet the English Language Proficiency Requirement

-Academic Upgrading and High School Applicants: Applicants currently in high school or who are completing academic upgrading must submit proof of enrolment and any available interim/ mid term marks.
+Academic Upgrading and High School Applicants: Applicants currently in high school or who are completing academic upgrading must submit proof of enrollment and any available interim/midterm marks.
 Final marks must be submitted within one month following the completion of the course(s) and no later than one month prior to the program start date.

 Out of Province Applicants: Please refer to the Provincial Equivalency Chart for course equivalencies.